VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 Does showing an audio spectogram qualify as a writing system?
 I think it can.
 Someone trained to do so could absolutely look at waveform or spectogram of a recording to understand what was being said - this idea has been taken further, see [Elektrum (omniglot.com)](https://omniglot.com/conscripts/elektrum.htm) but, say you literally show the raw spectrum, should that count as a script if others were trained to write it by hand?
 Is having others be able to write it by hand necessary for that definition?

 This quickly devolves into interpreting encodings as their own "language" which, like, I *guessssss* could have an argument made for, but it's a stretch.
 Still, I think there's value in the metaphor, and especially for the technically inclined, thinking about encodings and APIs as forms of communication and taking inspiration from the conlang and conscript/neoscript community can only stand to bring about clever, innovative ideas in storage, compressing, representation, and elegance.
-I think that's an idea worth being open to.
+I think that's an idea worth being open to, even if only in some double-think way where you don't actually believe it.

 ### How does this tie in to the current AI boom?